Skip to main content

 Where the world came to an end

-"Where the world came to an end" takes a look at the former inner-German border 21 years after the fall of the Wall.
-Back then, 1,378 kilometers of border fences and barbed wire, soldiers with orders to shoot and, for many years, minefields and automatic firing systems formed a border that divided the country and the landscape.
+"Where the World Ended" takes a look at the former inner-German border 21 years after the fall of the Wall.
+Back then, 1,378 kilometres of border fences and barbed wire, soldiers with orders to shoot and, for many years, minefields and automatic firing systems formed a border that divided the country and the landscape.
 Today, it has become a unique biotope for plants and animals that have been able to develop undisturbed in the area.
 The contrast between the wild, untamed landscape and the few remaining traces of the border fortifications becomes visible.
 A mixture of nature and man-made horror.

-One of the photographs was also taken in the immediate vicinity of Hof near Ullitz.
+One of the photographs was also taken in the immediate neighbourhood of Hof near Ullitz.
 At first glance, the exhibition title refers to the collaboration between Ute Mahler and Werner Mahler.
-But "Together" can also mean that boundaries are the result of human activity and are not eternal.
+But "Together" can also mean that boundaries are the result of human endeavour and are not eternal.

 Information about the exhibition